slgraham/wrap-n-zap/README.md

 WrapNZap simplifies this process into a single step.

-1. Use the xDAI [OmniBridge](https://omni.xdaichain.com/bridge) and specify the DAO's WrapNZap contract as the receipient.
+1. Use the [xDAI bridge](https://bridge.xdaichain.com/) and specify the DAO's WrapNZap contract as the receipient.
 The WrapNZap contract handles the wrapping and the zapping to the DAO.

 ## How it works